KrisAdw/WeeToken-ERC20/README.md

-# ERC20 Token - WeeCoin
+# ERC20 Token - WeeToken

 **This is the implementation of ERC20 Standard Token using Open Zeppelin with foundry framework**